jht1493/ICM-2020-Code/weeks/01_intro.md

 [sketch - draw_rect](https://editor.p5js.org/jht1493/sketches/WJFtFBmnK)

-- if your screen too small to allow viewing sketch and this page at the same time, try print out this page as you explore the sketch.
+- if your screen too small to allow viewing sketch and this page at the same time, use a print out this page as you explore the sketch.
 - buttons will appear below canvas
 - play the sketch, click on the buttons and note behavior